Provenance of the collections

 This statue was bequeathed to the museum by antiquarian Jeanne Walschot through Huguette Van Geluwe (curator at the museum) in 1977.
 We do not have any information about the context in which this piece was acquired in Congo.

 Nkisi Nkonde Statue

-Property of Chief Ne Kuko, this power figure was looted Alexandre Delcommune following a punitive expedition, end 1878.
+Property of Chief Ne Kuko, this power figure was looted by Alexandre Delcommune following a punitive expedition, end 1878.

 The long dugout canoe

 Donation from the territorial administration of Ponthierville (now Ubundu).